plowsof/flipstarter-waas-wip/README.md

 ### Production / On a VPS

 Lets pretend my name is George, i have a domain called getwishlisted.xyz and i want to run this wishlist on it.
-The only difference from running it locally is that i need to point nginx to my wishlist container and to set up the SSL serts (so my site is accessible using HTTPS).

 First things first, i need to install nginx on my Debian vps:
 ```